-One of the key contribution of this book is around the centrality of People (and culture) in facing disruption.
-It’s not the first for sure to focus on this, but ti does it by clearly framing one of the key problems that the acceleration of Technology has created to organisations.
+One of the key contributions of The Technology Fallacy is around the centrality of People (and culture) is facing disruption.
+It’s not the first for sure to focus on this, but it does it by clearly framing one of the key problems that the acceleration of Technology has created to organisations.

 The true challenge of digital disruption facing organizations (and, indeed, a major part of the solution (…)) is people – specifically the different rates at which people, organizations and policy respond to technological advances.

 The authors focus on three gaps that are relevant for this:

 - The Adoption Gap which is the rate at which individuals adopt technologies.
 One of the challenges vs. the past is that individuals are faster in adopting technologies than companies, and this per se is one of the accelerators of the current disruption.

 - Which forms the Adaptation Gap, which exactly the rate at which organisations adapt to Technology change.
 One of the issues is for sure the magnitude of investments needed, but to a certain extent there’s also the influence of policy and regulations, which lead to the